What that actually means in practice

 -

-AI governance: Define where AI can accelerate production, where human review is required, and how tests are tracked.
+AI governance: Define where AI can speed up production, where human review is required, and how tests get tracked.

 The point is not to make marketing more bureaucratic.
 The point is to remove ambiguity so the company can move faster with fewer false signals.